KUSHAL-THAKARE/demo-/Readme.txt

-its a new file to read
+Edited one its a new file to read